 Address: 8099 Highway 57, Baileys Harbor WI

 With rich German, Polish, Czech, and British heritage, Wisconsin is one of the most sacred states for beer buffs.
-The state is littered with fantastic breweries in all shapes and sizes, and Door County is no different.
+The state has fantastic breweries in all shapes and sizes, and Door County is no different.

 The Door County Brewing Company is a family-owned craft brewery and a lively nightspot.
 It has a taproom and music hall with live music every Saturday afternoon and evening.